 Visual impact and image

-Mountaineering Villages shall pay due regard to the quality of any building activity.
-In particular, they shall seek to ensure that buildings and facilities match the local style in terms of size, choice of materials and design.
+Mountaineering villages pay attention to the quality of the building work.
+In particular, they are keen to ensure that the size, choice of materials and design of buildings and facilities match the typical local appearance.

 Mountain farming, mountain forestry

-Mountain farming, the management of the mountain forest and Alpine pastures are of the utmost importance for the role and image of the Mountaineering Villages.
-It is about achieving a balance between modern management techniques, reasonable profitability, an ecologically stable overall condition and a cultural landscape that makes sense in terms of tourist appeal.
+Mountain farming and the management of the mountain forest are of the utmost importance for the function and image of the Mountaineering Villages.
+The aim is to achieve a balance between modern farming techniques, sensible yields, an ecologically stable overall condition and a cultural landscape that is harmonious for tourism.

-The aim is to achieve close ties between producers and consumers at local and regional level, as well as the lasting conservation and care of the typical elements in a cultural landscape.
+The goal is a close connection between producers and consumers at a local and regional level as well as the long-term preservation and maintenance of typical cultural landscape elements.

-The use by tourists of Alpine pasture buildings must not jeopardise their key agricultural function.
-Particular care is to be taken to ensure that no additional motorised traffic is generated in Alpine pasture areas.
+The touristic use of alpine pasture buildings must not jeopardise their main agricultural function.
+Particular care is taken to ensure that no additional motorised traffic is generated in the alpine pasture area.

 Read more about the Alpine Convention’s position on mountain agriculture here …, and about moutain forests here …